The best range hood has

 Does your kitchen already have ducting?
 If you already have ducting installed, this could save you a lot of time and money in installation costs.
 Be sure to get measurements on your venting system to make sure the new range hood's specifications match what you already have.

 Do you want to install ducting or get a non-ducted range hood?
 You can save a lot of money by installing a non-vented range hood.
 However, experts strongly recommend using a ducted system if at all possible because it takes smoke, odors, etc., outside instead of recirculating them in the kitchen.

 Make sure to vent to the outside.
 When installing a ducted hood, never exhaust air or terminate ductwork into spaces between walls, crawl spaces, ceilings, attics or garages.
 All exhaust must be ducted to the outside.
 If it isn't, figure in the cost of correcting this.

 What's your kitchen design?
-Whether you are remodeling a kitchen or building one from scratch, the location of your cooktop will determine what type of range hood you install.
+Whether you are remodeling a kitchen or building one from scratch, the location of your cooktop or range will determine what type of range hood you install.
 If the cooktop is on an island, you'll need an island-mounted range hood is your best choice; downdraft venting is another option, but one that experts say is not as effective.
 Cabinets above the cooktop?
 Go for an under-cabinet range hood.
 Is the area above the cooktop clear?
 A wall-mounted range hood will work.

 What style and color are your appliances?
 Make sure your new range hood comes in the style and color of your kitchen.
 Some manufacturers offer a variety of colors, while others focus on stainless steel.